 What is AI data leakage?
 AI data leakage is the accidental sharing of personal, confidential, or regulated data with an AI tool or model that should not receive it.

 Is policy enough?
-Policy helps, but employees need in-the-flow feedback because most leakage happens during fast everyday work.
+Policy helps, but employees need a warning while they work because most leakage happens during fast everyday tasks.